Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Numerical experiments

-\Cref{fig:ablation-multi-head-dnn} is drawn with $\sigma\in\{0.25,0.50,1.00\}$ based on the classic RS method Gaussian~\cite{cohen2019certified}: the method ``w/ 5-head'' augments the single model in Gaussian~\cite{cohen2019certified} with 5 heads, and is optimized only with regular training, answering Q1; the method ``w/ 5-head+CT'' indicates that the proposed circular-teaching (CT) is further employed, answering Q2.
-Firstly, \cref{fig:ablation-multi-head-dnn} shows that simply augmenting an individual model (\cref{sec:mhead}) without circular-teaching can improve the baseline certified accuracy on different radii, \textit{i.e.,} the dashed curves are consistently over the dotted curves.
-It indicates that the diversity induced only by the augmented heads itself helps variance reduction on the ensemble predictions within $\mathcal{N}(\mathbf{x},\sigma^2I)$.
-Secondly, with our multi-head DNN, the proposed circular-teaching scheme further improves the performance on varied radii and different $\sigma$, reflected by the solid curves.
-This verifies that the proposed circular-teaching scheme further enhances the diversity among heads and successfully boosts the certified robustness.
-Details of the certified accuracy in \cref{fig:ablation-multi-head-dnn} at each radius are attached in Appendix \ref{app:complete-results-ablation}, where other baseline methods (Consistency~\cite{jeong2020consistency} and SmoothMix~\cite{jeong2021smoothmix}) are also discussed and all support the conclusions above.
+The individual effects of the multi-head structure and the circular-teaching are investigated in ablation studies. \Cref{tab:exp-ablation-q1-q2} shows that simply augmenting an individual model (``+ 5-head'') without circular-teaching can improve the certified robustness of the 3 base methods in ACR and the approximated certified accuracy.
+It indicates that the ensemble of multiple heads inside one single DNN helps variance reduction on the ensemble predictions within $\mathcal{N}(\mathbf{x},\sigma^2\boldsymbol{I})$.
+On top of the multi-head structure, the proposed circular-teaching scheme further enhances the certified robustness, reflected by the highest values of ACR and the approximated certified accuracy of ``+ 5-head + CT''.
+It verifies that circular-teaching scheme further enhances the diversity among heads via the circular communication and the information exchange, which promotes the ensemble performance and boosts the certified robustness.